Kenkichi Saito: Biographical

 Kenkichi Saito was born on 2 January 1895 in Takachi in Sado, Niigata.
-Growing up, Saito would be active in multiple sports.
-He would practice athletics, judo, baseball, kendo, rowing, swimming, and sumo.
-Later on, he would study at Niigata Normal School and advanced to Tokyo Higher Normal School to study to become a teacher.
-In his first year of studying in the latter school, he would join the swimming club.
+Growing up, Saito was active in multiple sports.
+He practiced athletics, judo, baseball, kendo, rowing, swimming, and sumo.
+Later, he studied at Niigata Normal School and then advanced to Tokyo Higher Normal School to become a teacher.
+In his first year of studying at the latter school, he joined the swimming club.

-Saito would win his first national championships title in the 50 yard freestyle at the 1918 National Swimming Championships in Osaka.
-The following year, he would compete at the 1917 Far Eastern Championship Games and would win gold medals in the men's 100 yard freestyle, men's 4×100 yard freestyle relay, and men's 4×200 yard freestyle relay in swimming, and the men's javelin in athletics.
-In the same year, he would compete at the National Athletics Championships and would win the javelin and discus.
-He would win the men's javelin the following competition the next year.
+Saito won his first national championship title in the 50-yard freestyle at the 1918 National Swimming Championships in Osaka.
+The following year, he competed at the 1917 Far Eastern Championship Games and won gold medals in the men's 100 yard freestyle, men's 4×100 yard freestyle relay, and men's 4×200 yard freestyle relay in swimming, and the men's javelin in athletics.
+In the same year, he competed at the National Athletics Championships and won the javelin and discus.
+He won the men's javelin in the following competition the next year.

-He would then represent Japan at the 1920 Summer Olympics in Antwerp, Belgium.
-He would initially be entered in five athletics events but would withdraw in all of them.
-Instead he would compete in swimming, competing in the men's 100 metre freestyle and men's 400 metre freestyle.
+He then represented Japan at the 1920 Summer Olympics in Antwerp, Belgium.
+He initially entered five athletics events but withdrew from all of them.
+Instead he competed in swimming, competing in the men's 100 metre freestyle and men's 400 metre freestyle.

-Saito would compete in the heats of the former event on 22 August against five other swimmers.
-There, he would place last in his round and would not advance to the semifinals.
-Four days later, he would compete in the latter against one other swimmer.
-He would place second though advanced to the semifinals with a time of 6:16.8.
-At the semifinals, he would not finish his race and would not advance to the finals of the event.
-Although he did not medal, he would learn Duke Kahanamoku's crawl style in swimming and eventually studied sport in Europe for a year.
+Saito competed in the heats of the former event on 22 August against five other swimmers.
+There, he placed last in his round and did not advance to the semifinals.
+Four days later, he competed in the latter against one other swimmer.
+He placed second, though advanced to the semifinals with a time of 6:16.8.
+In the semifinals, he did not finish his race and did not advance to the finals.
+Although he did not medal, he did learn Duke Kahanamoku's crawl style in swimming and eventually studied sport in Europe for a year.

-Once he returned to Japan, he would teach physical education at Osaka with a focus on swimming.
-He would then move to Manchuria and was part of the staff of the Manchuria Medical University, the Manchurian College of Education, and the South Manchurian Railway Headquarters to promote physical education at schools in the area.
+Once he returned to Japan, he taught physical education at Osaka with a focus on swimming.
+He then moved to Manchuria and served on the staff of the Manchuria Medical University, the Manchurian College of Education, and the South Manchurian Railway Headquarters to promote physical education in schools in the area.
 Saito would also join the Dalian Manchu Club baseball business team.

-After World War II, Saito would return to his hometown and worked as a part time teacher and coach.
-Later on, he would be the professor at the Faculty of Education at Kanazawa University and Niigata University with a focus on physical education.
+After World War II, Saito returned to his hometown and worked as a part-time teacher and coach.
+Later, he was a professor in the Faculty of Education at Kanazawa University and Niigata University, with a focus on physical education.
 He later became professor at Chukyo University in 1959 before dying from gastric cancer on 26 October 1960 in Nagoya.